divine-ray/Servilia/Structure/Prophecies.md

 	%%chalk line of fate, telling the ideal plot --- caverns of lode = hollow mountains%%
 - When the Black Hare lies in blood and blades pierce the sky, the Rogue of the Tome shall fall.
 - The Gates of Foreign Stone shall become lit when all singing stones have gathered.
-	%%The Lunar Gates in Stargard will become a teleporter to ??? once all monoliths have been placed around it%%
+	%%The [[Lunar Gateways]] in Stargard will become a teleporter to ??? once all monoliths have been placed in [[The Tellurion]]%%
 - Islands will loose their colour once the wheels of metal stop to turn as of old days.
-	%%The Chromatic Calderas will turn featureless once the Amarisk well, a part of mekhane, has been recovered%%
+	%%The [[Chromatic Calderas]] will turn featureless once the Amarisk well, a part of mekhane, has been recovered%%
 - Masked judges return to the stage once the seven%%?%% hoards have been freed and their tyrants lost its faces.
-	%%The Court of Storms, and by a extend, Tombstone, will restore themselves once the Archives and Libraries have been purged and Chezke-an has been defeated. %%
+	%%The [[Court of Storms]], and by a extend, [[Tombstone]], will restore themselves once the Archives and Libraries have been purged and Chezke-an has been defeated. %%
 - The Creature of Nothing reveals itself upon the branding of the wrong cattle.
-%%The Voidfish will become noticeable after a innocent person has been branded with the Eldritch Mark.
+%%The [[Voidfish]] will become noticeable after a innocent person has been branded with the [[Eldritch Brand]].

 > [!WARNING] Fragments
 > when north becomes south and the Dread Gate opens